 Bold terms in this policy are further explained in the DEFINITIONS section at the end of this document.

-- All weapons and props must be brought to the Bridge for inspection by the Operations staff.
+- All weapons and props must be taken to the weapons/props check station for inspection by the on duty staff person.
 Any item(s) as well as some costumes may warrant inspection as well.
 The Bridge will assess any problems on site and on a case by case basis.
 Bridge staff will also be happy to answer any questions regarding these items.

-- Bladed weapons must be sheathed and peace-bonded and may not be drawn at any time during the convention.
+- Bladed weapons must be sheathed and peace-marked and may not be drawn at any time during the convention.

 - Real firearms are not allowed, nor are working projectile weapons.
 This may include, but is not limited to, toy water guns as well as bubbles.

-- Realistic-looking firearms and realistic-looking bladed weapons must be holstered/sheathed and peace-bonded into a sheath(s) or holster(s).
+- Realistic-looking firearms and realistic-looking bladed weapons must be holstered/sheathed and peace-marked into a sheath(s) or holster(s).
 They may not be drawn at any time during the convention.
-If the item(s) cannot be peace-bonded they will not be allowed.
+If the item(s) cannot be peace-marked they will not be allowed.
 Realistic-looking firearms may never be pointed at any person under any circumstances.
-Note: Orange caps on realistic-looking firearms are highly encouraged, but will not be provided or guarantee permittance.
+Note: Orange caps on realistic-looking firearms are highly encouraged, but will not be provided or guarantee admittance.

 - Nonrealistic-looking firearms and nonrealistic-looking bladed weapons must be peace-marked.
-However, we prefer that they be holstered/sheathed and peace-bonded when possible.
+However, we prefer that they be holstered/sheathed and peace-marked when possible.

 - Large props must be peace-marked.

 - Costumes exhibiting paraphernalia of any military unit in existence after January 1900 or any replica of such will NOT be permitted.
 Exceptions for individuals on active military duty wearing their respective uniforms may be made; these individuals may be asked to show military identification.